Stephenie Meyer: Reception

 The reception of Meyer and her novels has been mixed.
-Entertainment Weekly has stated that Meyer is "the world's most popular vampire novelist since Anne Rice", while The Guardian described her as an "imaginative storyteller, a prolific author and a newly powerful figure in the publishing market."
-Wayne Janes of the Toronto Sun agreed, saying "Meyer's success points up another trend—the virtual domination of the best-seller lists the last few years by what would normally be classified as young adult fiction," and noted, "In the absence of a new Harry Potter adventure, teens, fantasy enthusiasts and women (sales are mostly to women) who swoon at the idea of a virginal James Dean-ish vampire made Meyer the go-to gal for chaste love."
+Entertainment Weekly has stated that Meyer is "the world's most popular vampire novelist since Anne Rice", while The Guardian described her as an "imaginative storyteller, a prolific author and a newly powerful figure in the publishing market".
+Wayne Janes of the Toronto Sun agreed, saying "Meyer's success points up another trend—the virtual domination of the best-seller lists the last few years by what would normally be classified as young adult fiction", and noted, "In the absence of a new Harry Potter adventure, teens, fantasy enthusiasts and women (sales are mostly to women) who swoon at the idea of a virginal James Dean-ish vampire made Meyer the go-to gal for chaste love."
 Tymon Smith of The Times has described her as the "superstar of young adult fiction".

-Meyer was named one of MSN Lifestyle's "Most Influential Women of 2008" where she was described as a "literary luminary".
+Meyer was named one of MSN Lifestyle's "Most Influential Women of 2008", where she was described as a "literary luminary".
 She was also ranked No. 49 on Time magazine's list of the "100 Most Influential People in 2008", and was included in their list of "People Who Mattered", with author Lev Grossman noting, "Maybe Americans aren't ready for a Mormon presidential nominee yet.
 But they're more than ready to anoint a Mormon as the best-selling novelist of the year."

 She was ranked No. 82 on Vanity Fairs list of the "Top 100 Information Age Powers" of 2009.
-Meyer was featured in an issue of the biographical comic Female Force, a Bluewater Productions title which celebrates influential women in society and pop culture.
+Meyer was featured in an issue of the biographical comic Female Force, a Bluewater Productions title that celebrates influential women in society and pop culture.
 Meyer was the second bestselling author of the decade, according to a list published by Amazon, beaten by J. K. Rowling.